worldwide-asset-exchange/wax-blockchain-legacy/README.md

 There is no public testnet running currently.
 ### Installation Instructions
+You have 2 ways to run a node:
+1. Use our [production docker images](https://cloud.docker.com/u/waxteam/repository/docker/waxteam/production).
+This is the official and recommended way, also the faster, you can run a node in seconds.
+See the [mainnet sample](https://github.com/worldwide-asset-exchange/wax-blockchain/tree/develop/samples/mainnet) for more information.
-If you have previously installed wax-blockchain, please run the wax_uninstall script (it is in the directory where you cloned wax-blockchain).
-Currently, we are not providing pre-compiled packages.
+2. Currently, we are not providing pre-compiled packages.
 Therefore, you will have to compile the source code and install it with the following instructions:

 ```console